JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 ### configuration

 As a side effect of how require() works, Node supports JSON-based configuration files by default.
-Create a file with a JSON object describing the configurations, save it with a .json extension, and then load it in the app file using require().
+Create a file with a JSON object describing the configurations, save it with a .js on extension, and then load it in the app file using require().

 Here is an example of a JSON-based config file: